Last updated on February 27, 2025

 I chose the FlipnTray Xenoskin 200+ as my personal pick for a variety of reasons.
 This is one of the most expensive products I’ve considered, but the overall quality is super high.
 It also fits two fully-sleeved Commander decks plus a compartment for dice, beads, and counters.

 And the price is still less than two individual Flip’N’Tray 100s, which only fit one deck each.
-You’re pretty much set up for good with just two of these boxes.
-It’s not very common to carry around more than two or three decks plus a handful of dice at a time, so even only one of these should get you set.
+I feel set up for good with two of these boxes.
+It’s not very common for me to carry around more than two or three decks plus a handful of dice at a time, so only one of these might be enough.

 What Should You Look For?